Basic OpenCode Sandboxing with Docker

 This installs OpenCode within a Debian Trixie-based image with Node.js installed.

-Build that from the same directory using docker build -t local:opencode ..
-Then create the following bash script as opencode, located somewhere in your $PATH:
+Build that from the same directory using docker build -t local:opencode . and then create the following bash script as opencode, located somewhere in your $PATH:

 #!/usr/bin/env bash